 Health and safety considerations for employers

 Employers have a duty of care regarding health and safety of employees, which applies whether employees are working in a conventional office environment or remotely, as far as is ‘reasonably practicable’ to do so.
+This also applies for lone workers.

 There are some steps that employers must follow to ensure the safety of their staff, even if they are working in the comfort of their own home.
 For example, it is your responsibility to carry out a risk assessment for working from home before the role or assignment commences.